Lesson video

 Artists and designers might pick shades that pop, clash, or calm, depending on the feeling they want to create.

-Warm and cool colours create mood or atmosphere.
+Warm and cool colors create mood or atmosphere, and tertiary colors create a sense of harmony.

-You can choose to use colours that make people feel a certain way.
+You can choose to use colors that make people feel a certain way, for example, red can give a sense of energy, urgency, passion.

-Blue gives more of a feeling of calm, trust, sadness.
+Blue gives more of a feeling of calm, trust sadness.

 And green can equate to nature, health, freshness.